BMI Calculator

 What is BMI?

 BMI (Body Mass Index) is a measure of body fat based on height and weight.
 It's calculated by dividing weight in kilograms by height in meters squared (kg/m²).
+For imperial units, multiply weight in pounds by 703, then divide by height in inches squared.

 What is a healthy BMI range?

 A healthy BMI range is typically between 18.5 and 24.9.
 Below 18.5 is considered underweight, 25-29.9 is overweight, and 30 or above is considered obese.
+These ranges help assess health risks associated with weight.
+However, individual factors like muscle mass, age, and body composition should also be considered when evaluating health status.

 Is BMI accurate for everyone?

 BMI is a general indicator but may not be accurate for athletes with high muscle mass, elderly individuals, or children.
 Consult a healthcare professional for personalized advice.
+For example, a muscular athlete might have a high BMI despite low body fat.
+Similarly, older adults may have different body composition that affects BMI interpretation.